vr0n/define/README.md

 That really is all this does.

+There is a file named `define.sh` in the root directory which is a shell script using `sed` to demonstrate what the Rust code is intended to do (if you don't feel like compiling).

+If everything is working as expected, `./define.sh apple` and `./define apple` should have the same output (with one minor exception, which is that the shell script prints a blank line after its definition, while the Rust code should not).

 # Limitations
 The GCIDE is poorly formatted for this task (you can look at the bizarre regex logic in the code to see what I mean); however, I couldn't find any other text-based, open source dictionary